 IT Trend 2: Machine Learning

 Effective machine learning is needed for tasks to be successfully automated.
 In addition to focusing on automation, expect organizations to ramp up artificial intelligence usage in both in-house processes and external services.
-For example, more than 300,000 chatbots have been built on Facebook's Messenger platform, generating more than 8 billion messages a day, according to VentureBeat.
-This is a practical use case of machine learning that affects millions of Facebook users.
+According to the same 2021 Deloitte report, machine learning is increasingly becoming a key driver of organizational performance, poised to “overhaul enterprise operations and decision-making.”

 IT professionals optimize machine learning and make it more accurate for organizations, businesses, and customers.
 Machine learning is already powering self-driving cars, online recommendations, and brand sentiment collection from customer feedback and reviews.

 Operating systems, hardware, and in-house software can provide data that can be analyzed with machine learning to predict trends and patterns, which can also help organizations protect themselves from fraud and cybersecurity threats.